quanru/obsidian-lifeos/README.md

 There are two ways to use it:

-1. Free self-deployment mode: Integration with [usememos](https://github.com/usememos/memos), you need to deploy your own usememos(Or use the [demo](https://memox.quanruzhuoxiu.repl.co) I deployed to try it out).
+1. Free self-deployment mode: Integration with [usememos](https://github.com/usememos/memos), you need to deploy your own usememos.
 2. Subscription mode: [Contact](https://github.com/quanru/obsidian-periodic-para#support) the author to purchase or obtain a trial token

 Way 1 supports a full-featured [usememos](https://github.com/usememos/memos) ecosystem, includes [Mobile App](https://memos.moe/) and [Shortcuts (iOS, iPadOS or macOS)](https://www.icloud.com/shortcuts/1eaef307112843ed9f91d256f5ee7ad9);